Language-Research-Technology/ldaca-website/content/news/posts/idil/index.md

 ### Component 5: Support Aboriginal and Torres Strait Islander peoples to access and repurpose historical language materials

-Component five aligns closely with the A and the R in the {{< glossary_link display="FAIR" id="fair" >}} principles: **Accessibility** and **Reusability**.
-In order for data to meet these FAIR criteria, it must be well-described, but in many cases, existing {{< glossary_link display="collections" id="collection" >}} of Indigenous data are not as well-described as they might be, and even when they are considered to be well-described, the description is often based on non-Indigenous knowledge.
+Component five aligns closely with the A and the R in the <GlossaryLink display="FAIR" id="fair" /> principles: **Accessibility** and **Reusability**.
+In order for data to meet these FAIR criteria, it must be well-described, but in many cases, existing <GlossaryLink display="collections" id="collection" /> of Indigenous data are not as well-described as they might be, and even when they are considered to be well-described, the description is often based on non-Indigenous knowledge.

 LDaCA is contributing to component five of the sub-theme by developing methods to make it easier to enrich existing descriptions of data, with the aim of moving towards Indigenous knowledges as the basis for the description of Indigenous data.
 We have carried out a pilot project with The University of Queensland libraries, in which records from the library system have been enriched with additional annotations based on Indigenous knowledges of the collection items.
 The results of this project can be seen in a dedicated [data portal](https://ild.ldaca.edu.au/search).